How it Works (Propagation)

 Depth vs. Time

 Because it is a waveform propagator, it avoids using depth data if it can.
 If you have selected a depth volume but time/depth conversion is configured, then it will operate in time.
-If you select a depth volume and time/depth conversion is not configured (or the velocity does not cover the propagation area), then it will operate directly in depth.
+If you select a depth volume and time/depth conversion is not configured, then it will operate directly in depth.